Sunday School meets at 9:45 am in the Guild Room

 In addition to classes, there are scheduled activities which typically include Advent Wreath Making, a Christmas Pageant, the Palm Sunday Passion Play, Mother's Day Youth Sunday, Sunday School recogintion Day, and the end-of-year party.
 All children are invited to be part of Sunday School and parents are encouraged to enroll them.

-Children will be taken to their classes by their teachers right after hearing the children's sermon at 9:40 AM in the Canterbury Corner.
-The children will rejoin the servie at the peace.
+Children will be taken to their classes by their teachers right after hearing the children's sermon at 9:45 AM in the Guild Room.
+The children will rejoin the servie at the Peace.

 You and your family are invited to Sunday School each week - come by and meet the teachers any Sunday.

 The usual age for the Youth Confirmation at St. John’s is 12 of age or older.
 The student are required to attend all the classes and are expected to attend the worship service regularly and to serve as Acolytes, training for which generally begins in October.
 The classes begin in January.
 They are required to take part in service projects in the church and in the community.
 The Confirmation Service is in April or May in the Cathedral of the Incarnation in Garden City, however sometimes the Bishop's schedules Confirmation according to his scheduled visitations to one or several of the churches in the Diocese.